The Who, What, Where, When and Sometimes, Why.

 • Non-invasive breast cancer, such as ductal carcinoma in situ (DCIS)

 Tamoxifen and raloxifene only reduce the risk of estrogen receptor-positive breast cancers.
-Neither drug reduces the risk of estrogen receptor-negative cancers [227].
+Neither drug reduces the risk of estrogen receptor-negative breast cancers [231].

-Tamoxifen is more effective than raloxifene in lowering breast cancer risk [227].
-Tamoxifen lowers risk by about 50% in women at high risk [227].
-Raloxifene lowers risk by about 38% in women at high risk [227].
-However, raloxifene has fewer harmful side effects than tamoxifen (see table below) [227].
+Raloxifene lowers risk by about 38% in women at high risk [231].
+However, raloxifene has fewer harmful side effects than tamoxifen (see table below) [231].
 This makes raloxifene a better choice for some women.

 Side effects